 What is an affiliate marketing agreement (affiliate marketing contract)?

-An affiliate is an approved content creator, like a blogger, business website owner, or social media influencer, who promotes your products or services on their own content channels.
-They post tracked affiliate links to your company’s website within their content.
-Every time a lead or sale is traced back to an affiliate’s link, the affiliate earns a commission.
+An affiliate is an approved content creator — a blogger, business website owner, or social media influencer — who posts tracked affiliate links to your products on their own channels.
+Every time a sale or qualified lead is traced back to that link, the affiliate earns a commission.
+Affiliates are independent contractors, not employees, and they don’t have a say in the terms of the agreement.
+The brand writes the contract; the affiliate accepts and signs.

 Why do you need an affiliate program agreement?